Jānis Liepiņš (painter)

 Jānis Liepiņš (August 9, 1894 – September 2, 1964) was a Latvian painter from Riga.
-He studied at J Madernieks Studio in Riga between 1909 and 1910, at the Kazan Art School 1911–1913, and at M Bernstein's Studio in St Petersburg 1913–1917.
-He was a member of the Riga Artists' Group and Professor of painting at the Art Academy of Latvia 1940–1950.
+He studied at Jūlijs Maderniek's studio in Riga between 1909 and 1910, at the Kazan Art School 1911–1913, and at Marcus Bernstein's studio in St Petersburg 1913–1917.
+He was a member of the Riga Artists' Group and professor of painting at the Art Academy of Latvia 1940–1950.
 During the 1920s Liepiņš was active in the left-wing press.

-Liepiņš is credited with having introduced a fisherman's theme in Latvian genre painting, he also created still lifes of various subjects (tavern scenes, gamblers, peasants' life) drawing attention to the social aspects.
+Liepiņš is credited with having introduced the theme of fishermen into Latvian genre painting.
+He also created still lifes of various subjects (tavern scenes, gamblers, peasant life), drawing particular attention to the social aspects.